 Art & Design

 Ceramics have played an enormous role in Mashiko's history and culture.
-At Ceramic Art Messe Mashiko and its centerpiece Mashiko Museum of Ceramic Art, you can view original pieces of Mashiko ware that fuelled an explosion of creativity in this small town.
+At Ceramic Art Messe Mashiko and its centerpiece Mashiko Museum of Ceramic Art, you can view original pieces of Mashiko ware that fueled an explosion of creativity in this small town.

 Ceramic Art Messe Mashiko is most easily accessed by bus from Utsunomiya Station.

-To reach the complex from Utsunomiya Station, take the Toya Bus at stand #14 towards Mashiko Station.
+To reach the complex from Utsunomiya Station, take the Kanto Bus at stand #14 towards Mashiko Station.
 The bus ride takes about one hour.
 Get off at Togei Messe Iriguchi, and it's about a two-minute walk to the museum facilities.

 In modern Japanese, the German word "messe," meaning "trade fair," has also come to be used for certain kinds of theme parks.